-Old Dog Haven is a small nonprofit group using a large network of foster homes to provide a loving safe home for abandoned senior dogs in western Washington.
+Old Dog Haven is a small nonprofit group using a large network of foster homes to provide loving, safe homes for unadoptable senior dogs in need in western Washington.
 When we have room and the means, we take these dogs into our homes.
-We adopt out those dogs with a reasonable life-expectancy.
-We care for the rest as members of the family in permanent foster homes (what we call “Final Refuge”) and provide all needed veterinary care for as long as they have good quality of life.
-In addition, we try to assist owners in finding new homes for their senior dogs through our website and referrals.
+We care for them as members of the family in permanent foster homes (what we call “Final Refuge”) and provide all needed veterinary care for as long as they have a good quality of life.
+In addition, we assist rescues, shelters and owners in finding new homes for senior adoptable dogs through our website, social media and referrals.